Franklin Pierce: Administration and political strife

 In his Cabinet appointments, Pierce sought to unite a party that was squabbling over the fruits of victory.
 Most in the party had not originally supported him for the nomination, and some had allied with the Free Soil party to gain victory in local elections.
 Pierce decided to allow each of the party's factions some appointments, even those that had not supported the Compromise of 1850.

-All of Pierce's cabinet nominations were unanimously and immediately confirmed by the Senate.
+The Senate unanimously and immediately confirmed all of Pierce's Cabinet nominations.
 Pierce spent the first few weeks of his term sorting through hundreds of lower-level federal positions to be filled.
 This was a chore, as he sought to represent all factions of the party, and could fully satisfy none of them.
 Partisans found themselves unable to secure positions for their friends, which put the Democratic Party on edge and fueled bitterness between factions.
 Before long, northern newspapers accused Pierce of filling his government with pro-slavery secessionists, while southern newspapers accused him of abolitionism.

-Factionalism between the pro- and anti-administration Democrats ramped up quickly, especially within the New York Democratic Party.
+Factionalism between pro- and anti-administration Democrats ramped up quickly, especially within the New York Democratic Party.
 The more conservative Hardshell Democrats or "Hards" of New York were deeply skeptical of the Pierce administration, which was associated with Marcy (who became Secretary of State) and the more moderate New York faction, the Softshell Democrats or "Softs".